-Travelling around Cuba for the first time in 2005 was a key moment in my artistic progression.
+Travelling around Cuba for the first time in 2005 was a key moment in my artistic journey.
 I came home with memories and colours fixed in my mind of a particularly unique land.
-I subsequently had my first solo show in an abandoned church and decided that life as an artist could be a viable option.
+I subsequently had my first solo show in an abandoned church and decided that life as an artist could be viable.

 Generally there has been far less restoration done over the years than I had anticipated.
 This is of course bad news for the inhabitants of the houses as livings conditions can be really low and its an almost daily occurrence that a building tumbles down particularly in heavy rain.
 Many are propped up by some sort of scaffolding like a bit of door or fence and there still frequent power cuts.
 The housing situation was starting to be reformed from around 2011 when Cubans could start to own their own houses whereas before they had been the property of the state who couldn’t afford to maintain them.